yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Skyleaf settlement:** A mountain village on the eastern slopes of Serpent's Tooth.
 The settlement is built along a glacial meltwater river—extending eastward from the mouth of a high mountain valley to the shores of a high-altitude lake.
 Unlike the Frontier megalith style, it is more "embedded in the terrain": the upper section is built into the mountainside, partly excavated into the valley walls (utilizing the thermal mass of the rock for insulation), and partly built on a CI terraform platform (covered with 500 years of soil and root systems, resembling a natural terrace); the lower section unfolds along the lakeshore, lower and more level.
 It possesses a predatory urban mountain village character—growing along the mountains and facing the plains.
 The population is in the thousands.
 Remote but not isolated.
 **★ Skyleaf Soundscape Baseline (M-14 Echo):** Anna's first "hearing" in Skyleaf.
 The soundscape is **asymmetrical**—unlike any environment she's ever experienced.
 The Atheria Valley is an acoustic amplifier (bouncing from both walls), the Iris Plain is an acoustic absorber (no echo), and the Frontier is an acoustic compressor (density).
 Skyleaf is **semi-open**: turning towards the mountains/west—the valley walls direct, prolong, and superimpose sound, with hammering sounds carrying an echo tail when they come from a workshop upstream; turning towards the lake/east—the sound dissipates directly into the open air above the plain and lake, disappearing and never returning.
 Anna stands in the middle of the settlement and turns around; the world's acoustics shifts from enclosed to open.
 The flower fields are in the upstream geothermal zone—the collective rustling of the plants is carried down the valley by the wind, a continuous low-frequency rustling sound.
 The sound of the river is the only constant that runs through both sides.
 Anna's recalibration moment: The soundscape here overlaps with the "place he'd been" described by Edmund in M-17 using sensory fragments—"the smell of the wind changed after the pipes were opened."
 We recognize this place before Anna does: this is the place Edmund was talking about.
-[Perceptual Evolution Anchor Point - Acoustic Recalibration #4 - Skyleaf Half-Open, Half-Closed] The Skyleaf soundscape is the most complex acoustic environment Anna has ever experienced—not a single feature (Atheria = enclosure, Iris = openness, Frontier = density).
+[Perceptual Evolution Anchor Point · Acoustic Recalibration #4 · Skyleaf Half-Open Half-Closed] The Skyleaf soundscape is the most complex acoustic environment Anna has ever experienced—not a single feature (Atheria = enclosure, Iris = openness, Frontier = density).
 It is a coexistence of enclosure and openness.
 Anna's ears were asked to process two acoustic systems simultaneously for the first time.
 ; ★ It's the same acoustic vibration I felt when the M-09b first flew out of the canyon as a child—but in reverse.